KaiHotz/Scss-Dynamic-Sprite/README.md

 ##Importan:

-The param for the height of the sprite.png image is in px but dosen't go withe the actual px statement, Just the number value.
+The 3rd param that is for the height of the sprite.png image is in px but dosen't go withe the actual px statement, Just the number value.

 ## Example